MickLesk/Proxmox_DEV/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: "🐛 Bug Report"
 about: Report a reproducible bug or regression.
 description: Generate a report on an issue pertaining specifically to a script.
-For other inquires please share them in the Discussions section.
+For other inquiries, please share them in the Discussions section.
 title: 'Bug: '
 labels: 'Status: Unconfirmed'

+---

 body:
   - type: markdown